BrandonS8/project1-hangman/readme.md

     //create the div but don't hide the character
     }
    ```
+   A lof of people were not aware of RegExp, which is this part ```/[a-zA-Z]/```.
+I wasn't aware of this either until after some searching.
+You can learn more about it here](https://www.w3schools.com/jsref/jsref_obj_regexp.asp)

 ## Future Ideas
 If I come back to this in the future or had more time these are some things I would add or do.